 Technical Analysis

-The Maxi Blocks WordPress plugin suffers from a stored XSS vulnerability (CWE-79) via the 'sc_styles' parameter in its REST API endpoint /wp-json/maxi-blocks/v1.0/style-card.
-This flaw allows authenticated users with Author or higher privileges to inject arbitrary JavaScript that executes in the context of any page loading the affected styles, including the admin interface.
-The vulnerability affects all versions up to 2.1.9.
-The CVSS 3.1 base score is 6.4 (medium), reflecting network attack vector, low attack complexity, privileges required, no user interaction, and partial confidentiality and integrity impact.
-No official fix or patch has been published as of the data provided.
+The Maxi Blocks WordPress plugin suffers from a stored XSS vulnerability (CWE-79) via the sc_styles parameter in its style-card REST API endpoint.
+This flaw allows authenticated users with Author or higher privileges to inject arbitrary JavaScript that executes in the context of pages loading the affected styles, including the admin interface.
+The vulnerability arises from inadequate input sanitization and output escaping.
+The CVSS 3.1 score of 6.4 reflects network attack vector, low attack complexity, required privileges at the Author level, no user interaction, and impacts confidentiality and integrity with no availability impact.
+No patch or official remediation is currently documented.

 Potential Impact

-An attacker with Author-level or higher access can exploit this vulnerability to execute arbitrary JavaScript in the context of the WordPress site, potentially leading to session hijacking, privilege escalation, or other malicious actions affecting site administrators and users.
-The impact is limited to authenticated users with sufficient privileges and does not affect unauthenticated users.
-There is no indication of availability impact or known active exploitation in the wild.
+An attacker with Author-level or higher privileges can exploit this vulnerability to execute arbitrary scripts in the context of the WordPress site, potentially leading to session hijacking, privilege escalation, or other malicious actions affecting site confidentiality and integrity.
+The vulnerability affects all plugin versions up to 2.1.9.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations